khaiwyon/materials/week_2/day_4/3_action_cable.md

 - This is the function to request for permission from the user to allow notifications to be displayed on the browser.

-- Next, we're going to add extra code into your `receieved(data)` function.
+- Next, we're going to add extra code into your `received(data)` function.

   ```
   received: (data) ->